How Much Does Roof Heating Cable Installation Cost in 2025?

 Roof Size

-The larger your roof, the more cable you'll need, which increases the price.
-An average residential roof is about 1,600 square feet, but the shape of your roof also affects how much cable is needed along its perimeter.
+Larger roofs require more cable, which drives up the price.
+An average residential roof is 1,600 square feet, but the shape of your roof also affects how much cable is needed along its perimeter.
 Here's what you can expect to pay based on typical roof sizes and the type of heating cable.

 Labor